Raifa509/React-Frozzie/README.md

-Created a static ice cream website using html,css and react
+Created a static ice cream website using html,css, bootstrap and react